bbauska/W3Cx-3of5/README.md

 <h4>Example #1: choose the color, line width and speed of an animation</h4>

--   <s href="https://jsbin.com/ciwefo/1/edit?html,css,output">Bouncing rectangle without GUI</a>
+-   <a href="https://jsbin.com/ciwefo/1/edit?html,css,output">Bouncing rectangle without GUI</a>

 -   <a href="https://jsbin.com/newojij/1/edit?html,css,output">Bouncing rectangle with GUI</a> (see screenshot at the top right of this page)